 - 1.11.2.
 The work will take place in phases as noted in on the drawings and in these specifications: - 1.11.2.1.
-Inside the school: install new ductwork and terminal devices throughout the school as noted.
-Provide all required hangers and supports.
-Run ductwork above the ceiling between the OWSJ or through as noted on the drawings. - 1.11.2.2.
-Roof Work: Provide new rooftop units to provide ventilation and air conditioning for the school.
-Connect the units to power, gas piping and new ductwork.
-Coordinate installation with the structural drawings. - 1.11.2.3.
+Inside the school: provide new ductwork inside the mechanical rooms to connect to existing.
+Repair all the openings through the existing shafts, roof or walls. - 1.11.2.2.
+Roof Work: Provide new rooftop units to provide ventilation and air conditioning for the two Gyms.
+Connect the units to the power, gas piping and new ductwork.
+Coordinate installation with the structural drawings.
+Replace existing Library unit and provide curb adaptor as required.
+Provide new condenser unit for the indoor unit serving Gym 3, c/w DX coil and refrigerant pipes. - 1.11.2.3.
 Gas piping Upgrade the existing gas meter to match the new capacity.
 Provide new piping on the roof.
 New piping on the roof c/w all required supports.
 Connect to all equipment as noted on the drawings. - 1.11.2.4.
-Controls: Provide new BAS system to control the new rooftop unit.
+Controls: Expand the existing BAS system to control the new rooftop units.
 The controller shall have BACnet capabilities.
 Refer to Section 23 09 23. - 1.11.3.
 Misinterpretation of any requirement of the drawings and specifications will not relieve the Mechanical Contractor of responsibility.
 If in any doubt, the Mechanical Contractor shall contact the Consultant for written clarification prior to submitting a bid for the Work.